jakemeinershagen/breakin/devlog.md

 Another solution would be to do the update in bounds and then just update the label in the UI's _process function or something, but I felt the way I'm currently doing makes more sense since we don't need to update the label every frame in this case.

+## 1/31
+Made bricks reset after they run out.
+The way I'm doing it is just tracking the score.
+I don't love this methods, but it works well enough.

+Also, made the ball reset when the bricks run out.